Persian Care 101

 Declawing is cruel and should NEVER be performed on a cat.
 In fact, it has been outlawed in many countries and several US states.
 Declawing traditionally involves the amputation of the last bone of each toe.
 If performed on a human being, it would be like cutting off each finger at the last knuckle.
 It is an unnecessary surgery that provides no medical benefit to the cat.
 Educated pet parents can easily train their cats to use their claws in a manner that allows everyone in the household to live together happily.

-Food, water, and dishes
+Food, Water, and Dishes

 Food bowls made of stainless steel cleaned daily ensure that no harmful bacteria will develop inside, preventing cat health issues such as chin acne.
 Plastic is porous, and easily harbors harmful bacteria that can cause health issues.
-Use stainless steel, porcelain, or glass, just remember that Flat-faced (brachycephalic) Persians have difficulty eating out of deep dishes.
+Use stainless steel, porcelain, or glass, just remember that Flat-faced (brachycephalic) Persians have difficulty eating or drinking out of deep dishes.
 My favorite is the Catswall multi-cat raised feeder.

-Cleaning your cat's environment
+Cleaning your Cat's Environment

 I HIGHLY recommend a high level disinfectant cleaner such as Clorox Fuzion Cleaner Disinfectant which is specially formulated to provide safe removal of surface contaminants.
 It is extremely important to your cats health.
 Remember cats lick their paws so the product you use to clean counter tops and floors needs to be animal safe.
 Another suggested consideration is spraying DioxiGuard 72 PLUS on your cat and your clothing to prevent acquiring diseases after you take your cat to the vet's office, groomer, pet shop, when you are around other animals, or even when visitors come into your house.